GiorgiKhunashvili/spilo/README.md

 # SPILO

-Spilo is lightweight library for developing real time applications which helps developers managing websocket clients effectively and gives ability to scale horizontaly for handle large amount of clients.
+Spilo is lightweight library for developing real time applications which helps developers managing websocket clients effectively and gives ability to scale horizontaly for handling large amount of clients.

 ## Installation